lauguillier/BlenderGeoAlt/README.md

 Then set nbstep to indicates the terrain division in x and y directions.
 Horizontal resolution is apparently about 5m, so do not choose a divider that's yeld a too close length unless you want to get moiré:
 ![Moiré due to horizontal oversampling](moire.png  "Moiré due to horizontale oversampling")

+Click menu 'Text/Run Script' or Alt-P to run the script.

 The resulting mesh coordinate units are meter.
 The mesh will be centered on (0,0) XY reference.
 North is aligned with Y axis and east is aligned with X axis.